pytask-dev/pytask/docs/source/reference_guides/hookspecs.md

 which are suffixed with `_protocol`, it means that subsequent hooks are allowed to raise exceptions which are handled and stored in a report.

-!!! note "Migration status"

-    This page now uses `mkdocstrings` instead of Sphinx autodoc.
-Cross-reference backlinks are more limited for now.

 ## General

 ::: _pytask.hookspecs.pytask_add_hooks